bmuschko/ckad-crash-course/exercises/30-troubleshooting-service/solution/solution.md

 web-app   <none>      15m
 ```

-Describing the Service object provides you will additional information, e.g. the label selector and the target port.
+Describing the Service object provides you with additional information, e.g. the label selector and the target port.

 ```
 $ kubectl describe service web-app -n y72